Nevada Military and Veterans Benefits

 Nevada State Employment Veteran Hiring Preference: In establishing the lists of eligible persons for State employment, certain preferences must be allowed for the following individuals:

 Veterans not dishonorably discharged from the Armed Forces of the United States.
 For Veterans with disabilities, 10 points must be added to the passing grade achieved on the examination.
-For ex-servicemen and women who have not suffered disabilities, and for the Surviving Spouses of Veterans, 5 points must be added to the passing grade achieved on the examination.
+For former Service members who have not suffered disabilities, and for the Surviving Spouses of Veterans, 5 points must be added to the passing grade achieved on the examination

-Members of the Nevada National Guard.
-For a member of the Nevada National Guard who submits a letter of recommendation from the commanding officer of the member’s unit, 5 points must be added to the passing grade achieved on the examination.
+For a member of the Nevada National Guard who submits a letter of recommendation from the commanding officer of the member’s unit, 5 points must be added to the passing grade achieved on the examination

-Any person qualifying for preference points pursuant to subsection 1 is entitled to have the points applied to any open competitive examination in the classified service, but only to one promotional examination.
+Any person qualifying for preference points are entitled to have the points applied to any open competitive examination in the classified service, but only to one promotional examination.

-An applicant must declare his or her intention to request Veterans’ preference points pursuant to NRS 284.260 before the examination.
+An applicant must declare their intention to request Veterans’ preference points before the examination.
 Proof of eligibility for preference as a Veteran must be submitted at the time of the application.
-If the examination is a promotional examination, the placement of the employee’s name on the promotional list exhausts the Veterans’ preference points for that employee for all future promotional examinations.
+If the examination is a promotional examination, the placement of the employee’s name on the promotional list exhausts the Veterans’ preference points for that employee for all future promotional examinations. ( NRS 284.260 )

 Note: For the purposes of this section, “Veteran” has the meaning ascribed to “eligible Veteran” in 38 U.S.C. § 4211 .